Tony Walton: Career

 He began his career in 1957 with the stage design for Noël Coward's off-Broadway production of Conversation Piece.
 Throughout the late 1950s and early 1960s, he designed for the New York and London stage.

 Walton entered the motion pictures business through Walt Disney, after Disney met him back stage after a performance of Camelot.
 Julie Andrews, who was now his fiancé, was already in line to play the part of Mary Poppins in the classic film.
 Disney offered to look at his portfolio and later ended up hiring Walton as a costume designer, set designer, and visual consultant for Mary Poppins.
 He was not allowed to make any reference to the famous illustrations that Mary Shephard had done for the original book in 1934, as the rights to the story did not include this.
 The Sherman brothers, who were working on the songs for the movie, suggested that he transposed the era of the story from the 1930s to the Edwardian era, to ensure he avoided any accidental replications.
 He made the set realistic, paying attention to detail, as he was always annoyed by sets that didn't look real.
 He also alluded to Mary Poppins' "secret life", by making her clothes grey or black on the outside, but with brightly coloured linings and flashes of crimson.
 For this he received an Academy Award nomination for Best Costume Design (Color).

-Walton won his only Academy Award for his work (with others) as Art Director on Bob Fosse's musical film All That Jazz.
+Walton continued to work in the film industry as a costume designer and set designer working on films such as A Funny Thing Happened on the Way to the Forum (1966), The Boy Friend (1971), and Equus (1977).
+Walton received further Academy Award nominations for his work on Murder on the Orient Express (1974), and The Wiz (1978).
+He won his only Academy Award for his work as an Art Director on Bob Fosse's musical film All That Jazz (1979).

 In 1983, Diana Ross, the star of the film The Wiz, chose Walton to design the stage set for her 1983 Central Park concert, "For One & For All".
 Broadcast worldwide on the Showtime cable network, the concert special, over the course of two days, featured an on-site audience of over 1,200,000 on the park's Great Lawn.

-In 1989, the American Museum of the Moving Image showcased over 30 years of his work for films, television, and theatre in an exhibit entitled: Tony Walton: Designing for Stage and Screen, including drawings, models and photographs from his early plays including the Regency-style Conversation Piece from 1957 and "his evocation of a London street" for the 1964 film Mary Poppins.
+In 1989, the American Museum of the Moving Image showcased over 30 years of his work for films, television, and theatre in the exhibit Tony Walton: Designing for Stage and Screen, including drawings, models, and photographs from his early plays including the Regency-style Conversation Piece from 1957 and "his evocation of a London street" for the 1964 film Mary Poppins.

 In December 2005, for their annual birthday celebration to 'The Master', The Noël Coward Society invited Walton as the guest celebrity to lay flowers in front of Coward's statue at New York's Gershwin Theatre, thereby commemorating the 106th birthday of Sir Noël.